Information dynamics of our brains in dynamically driven disordered superconducting loop networks: Author contributions

 \section{Author contributions}

 U.S.G and R.C.D. developed the understanding of flux/information dynamics in disordered systems through several blackboard discussions of thought experiments, numerical simulations, and experiments.
+U.S.G collaborated with S.A.C and R.C.D to perform experiments.
 U.S.G stated the two principles, developed the theory and the model, performed simulations, and wrote the paper.